jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+think through column data function... sweet news is this is working

+parsefloat -- is there a better place to run this?
+Would this be needed with proper TS use? hmmm

 Labor Day launch.

+cant get rid of data column junk attributes bc some areused for styling

+generalize the column names

 when text is on top in 1-1 or 2-0 layout, the sliders need to be higher.
 Should they all be bottom based then?
 Wouldn't be hard to specify per layout but only if needed...